uyenp30/uyenp30/README.md

 ## 📊 Projects

-I've worked on several projects using different tools like Python, SQL, and Tableau—which you can explore [here](https://github.com/uyenp30/Projects.git)!👩‍💻
+I've worked on several projects using different tools like Python, Excel, SQL, and Tableau—which you can explore [here](https://github.com/uyenp30/Projects.git)!👩‍💻

 In case you're short on time, these are a few of my favorite ones ✨👇